Maskawath/iPytrap/README.md

 # iPytrap
-iPytrap is a trap translator for nagios
+iPytrap is a trap translator for nagios.
+I translets raw snmp trap data and tranalate into human readable from.